saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/docker.md

 ## Orchestrating the Sauce Connect Proxy Container

+Sauce Connect Proxy Container orchestration is the automation of much of the operational effort required to run containerized Sauce Connect Proxy.
+There are multiple container orchestration tools exist, such as Kubernetes, Docker Swarm, Google CloudRun, Amazon ECS, etc. This section provides a few examples of orchestrating containerized Sauce Connect Proxy.

 ### Running the Sauce Connect Proxy Container Indefinitely In Kubernetes

-If you need a Sauce Connect Proxy to stay up indefinitely, we recommend using a [Helm chart](https://helm.sh/docs/topics/charts/).
+If you need a Sauce Connect Proxy to stay up indefinitely, we recommend using a [Helm chart](https://helm.sh/docs/topics/charts/) to manage your Sauce Connect Proxy instance or pool.

 The Sauce Connect Proxy Docker GitHub repository provides [a reference Helm chart](https://github.com/saucelabs/sauce-connect-docker/tree/main/chart/sauce-connect) that may be used as is, or adapted to your needs.
 To use that chart:

-- Define a required values file, for example:
+- Define a values file containing your configuration, for example:

 ```yaml
 sauceApiRegion: us-west